mozilla-services/docs/source/keyexchange/index.rst

 has a mobile device, and is setting up a desktop device, that the flow is similar and still involves entering the key on the desktop

+If you are using our hosted services with your own client code, please read the :ref:`tos`.

 Documentation content
 =====================